kshao19/kshao19.github.io/_pages/about.md

 ---
 permalink: /
+title: "Welcome to my website :smiley: "
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Welcome to my website :smiley:
 ======

 My name is Kailai.
 Here's a little bit about me:
 - Currently working as an antitrust data analyst for an economic consulting firm in New York City, US.
 - Born in Shanghai, China